mikeal/nopm/README.md

 # Transformation Proofs

 In our very simple build, the entire content of the parts are included in the final program.
-This means that we could, if we wished, parse the parts from the final program in order to *derive* a proof.
+This means that we could, if we wished, parse those parts from the final program in order to *derive* a proof.

 When transformations result in programs that can have their proofs derived from the result, or even a combination of the result and other information (like source-maps), we already have a verifiable build so long as we have knowledge of the build process.